russluber/predlog/README.md

 # Predlog

 Predlog is a local-first command-line prediction journal for tracking personal probabilistic forecasts.
-It helps you log binary yes/no predictions and numerical range predictions, resolve them later, and see whether your confidence is becoming better calibrated over time.
+It helps you:
+- Log predictions
+- Resolve them later
+- View your prediction stats, and
+- Generate your calibration plots

 The problem Predlog solves is that prediction skill is hard to improve from memory alone.
 By keeping forecasts, outcomes, scores, and calibration plots in one small SQLite-backed CLI, Predlog makes it easier to practice forecasting deliberately and notice where you are overconfident, underconfident, or improving.